biodunijelu/quiz/README.md

 ## Usage

+1. Clone this repository to your local machine:
  ```bash
    git clone https://github.com/biodunijelu/quiz
 ```

+2. Navigate to the project directory:

+    ```bash
+    cd quiz

+    ```
-1. Open the index.html file in your web browser to start the quiz.
+a.
+Open the index.html file in your web browser to start the quiz.

-2. After completing the quiz, enter your initials to save your high score.
+b.
+After completing the quiz, enter your initials to save your high score.

-3. View high scores by clicking on "View Highscores" or navigating to highscores.html.
+c.
+View high scores by clicking on "View Highscores" or navigating to highscores.html.

 ## File Structure